Mlinox12/Data-Analysis-Dashboard/README.md

 # Data-Analysis-Dashboard
-This Power BI dashboard uses cleaned Excel survey data to show demographics, job roles, salaries, and satisfaction levels of data professionals.
-It highlights country distribution, favourite programming languages, salary by role and gender, and happiness with work-life balance and pay.
+This Power BI dashboard provides an in-depth breakdown of a survey conducted among data professionals, offering a comprehensive view of the industry landscape.
+The dataset, originally sourced from Excel, was carefully cleaned and prepared to ensure accuracy and consistency before analysis.
+The dashboard highlights key insights, including demographic distributions by country, preferred programming languages, and detailed salary comparisons segmented by job role and gender.
+It also measures overall satisfaction levels, focusing on work-life balance and pay.
+With its interactive and visually engaging design, the dashboard enables users to quickly explore trends, identify patterns, and gain actionable insights into the state of the data profession.

+- <a